-Breaking news: Truck causes power outage in Northwest Austin - Austin Daily Herald
+Truck causes power outage in Northwest Austin - Austin Daily Herald

-Breaking news: Truck causes power outage in Northwest Austin
+Truck causes power outage in Northwest Austin

-Austin Utilities is working to restore power in Northwest Austin in the 18th Avenue and Murphy Creek area after a vehicle struck a transformer just after 10 a.m. on Thursday.
+Austin Utilities restored power in Northwest Austin in the 18th Avenue and Murphy Creek area after a vehicle struck a transformer just after 10 a.m. on Thursday.

 According to Austin Police Capt.
 Todd Clennon, it was reported that a Chevy pickup struck a transformer in the 1800 block of Fourth Street Northwest.
 Initial reports indicated the transformer was sparking.